darrenkim247/CS174a_FinalProject/README.md

     > host.bat
 Then navigate to port 8000 on localhost to view & interact with the project.

+For Mac users, clone the repo, locate the file on Finder, and click host.command

+If permissions are not allowed cd into the file directory on Terminal and execute:

+   >chmod u+x host.command

+The file should then be made executable, then navigate to localhost:8000

 #### Instructions on how to run and play the game: ####